vajitsu/berserk.js/README.md

-# Mizu.js
+# Riku.js

-A powerful framework to build your Discord bot using `discord.js`
+A powerful framework to build your Discord bot with `discord.js`